DiscipleTools/disciple-tools-facebook/privacy.md

 #### Do we use 'cookies'?
 Any use of Cookies - or of other tracking tools - by this Application or by the owners of third party services used by this Application, unless stated otherwise, serves to identify Users and remember their preferences, for the sole purpose of providing the service required by the User.

-Personal Data collected: name.
+Personal Data collected: name, email.

 #### Your Access to and Control Over Information
 You may opt out of any future contact from us at any time.
-You can do the following at any time by contacting us via our contact email address or by live chat:
+You can do the following at any time by contacting us via our contact email address:

 See what data we have about you, if any.
 - Change/correct any data we have about you.